llwang8/Data_Science_Portfolio/SQLdatabases/Project_ Designing and Creating a Database/README.md

 This project works with a file of Major League Baseball games from Retrosheet, which compiles detailed statistics on baseball games from the 1800s through to today.

 This project aims to accomplish:
-- Import data into SQLite
+- Import CSV data into a database.
-- Design a normalized database schema
+- Design a normalized schema for a large, predominantly single table data set.
-- Create tables for our schema
+- Create tables that match the schema design.
-- Insert data into our schema
+- Migrate data from unnormalized tables into normalized tables

 ### Built with: